petesimple/stageplot/README.md

 	•	Auto-generate readable Inputs and Monitor Mix lists
 	•	Add item notes and show notes (load-in, backline, contact, etc.)
 	•	Flip between Stage View and Audience View
-	•	Zoom in and out to place items precisely without changing scale
+	•	Zoom your view for precision without changing physical scale
 	•	Print a clean one-page sheet for venues and engineers
-	•	Export and import a project JSON to share with bandmates or FOH
+	•	Export and import project files as JSON to share with bandmates or FOH

 ⸻